johnowusuduah/CloudSQL/README.md

 8. After the result of the query is returned, you can download the results as a csv file into your data analysis tool for analysis.
 [Insert Image]

-9. I imported the dataset in Google Colab and carried out the analysis and a one page analyses of the results of the query can be found in the link below:
+9. I imported the dataset in Google Colab and carried out the analysis and a one page analyses of the results of the query can be found in the link [here.]()
-[Insert Image]